U.S. Pizzerias Assist Families during SNAP Benefits Delay

 Co-owner Breezy Peterson tells ABC affiliate WSET, “You would think that no one would slip through the cracks, but people do all the time.”

 In fact, the pizzeria ran out of prepared meals on the first day it offered the take-home food.
-Since then, the pizzeria’s suppliers have been donating along with members of the community so that Peace of Pie can increase the number of meals it is able to offer.
+Since then, the restaurant’s suppliers have been donating along with members of the community so that Peace of Pie can increase the number of meals it is able to offer.

 Sergio’s Pizza